Table of Contents

 At the time there was an online bike route planner called Cycle Route that I used to calculate all my climbing, descending and average gradients along the way.
 Everything was shown on both a map and as an elevation profile.
 It was perfect for my needs and so simple that anyone could use it.

-Unfortunately, Cycle Route no longer works… BUT… I’ve just discovered an online mapping app called Bike Roll that does all the same stuff and more.
-I’ve covered online route planners before, and I’ve found BikeRoll to be the EASIEST bike routing software with excellent elevation data.
+Unfortunately, Cycle Route no longer works, but I’ve just discovered an online mapping app called Bike Roll that does all the same stuff and more.
+BikeRoll seems to me to be the quickest, easiest bike routing software with usable elevation data.

 Let’s take a closer look.

 – Create a route between two points with elevation profile

 – Check the length and amount of climbing on the route

 – Choose between on-road and off-road routes